Mulsibub/Master-Thesis/README.md

 USE:
 To use this code run Main2 script.
 This Yields the reuslts for the Large-N network.
 To obtain results for Small-N network, run the Smalln Script subsequent to the Large-N script.
+Alternatively, feel free to create your own pipeline.

-Various forms of these scripts has been used throughout the witing project, most using parralelization on various levels.
+Various forms of these scripts has been used throughout the project, most using parralelization on various levels.
+Feel free to ask if alternative versiosn exists that suits your needs.

 Depending on Computational power and choice of layouts etc. it will take around 6-8 hours on a Regular pc.
 Leaving out the GAS-Layout will reduce this significantly.
 Consider using parralelizing over the various layouts.
 This reduces the running time significantly.